Garbage disposals, those noisy but wonderful portals under your sink, can make kitchen cleanup safe and easy in any home.

 Horsepower: 3/4 │ Noise: Unknown │ Warranty: 10 years │ Style: Batch feed

-If that one scene from Final Destination 2 still haunts you, worry not, there are safe garbage disposals for you.
+If that one scene from Final Destination 2 still haunts you as it does me, worry not, there are plenty of safe garbage disposals out there for you.
 Batch feed garbage disposals require the lid to be put on in order to start, so there’s a greatly reduced risk of injury or accidents like grinding a fork.

 Batch feed disposals are normally more expensive than their continuous feed counterparts.
-However, the Waste King L-5000TC offers tremendous value — at around $160 for a 3/4 horsepower magnet motor, and a 10-year warranty from a reputable manufacturer.
+However, this Waste King L-5000TC offers tremendous value — at around $160 for a 3/4 horsepower magnet motor, and a 10-year warranty from a reputable manufacturer.
 All the internal components are made of stainless steel too, so that’s one less worry for the long term.
+If I were in the market for a batch disposal, this would be the product I buy.

 Alternately, there are higher-end batch feed models, like the InSinkErator Evolution Cover Control, which can go for around $300, but if you want more power, the Waste King L-8000TC (about $200) is also a great choice for 1-horsepower of strength.